Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Cons

-- Steep learning curve — there's a lot to take in
+- Steep learning curve — there's honestly a lot going on

 - Can feel sluggish with very large workspaces